Gecko dotNET mono discussion

 Hi, im new to linux and pretty new to the whole USB Gecko thing but i can find my way around.

 After changing my laptop from XP to Ubuntu 10.04 Lucid, i thought that i could have the same gecko experience...
-How wrong i was tongue
+How wrong i was :p

 Being restricted to using the terminal is not an option for me as i dont know my way around the linux terminal and using wine to use the windows version will not work for me because of the lack of drivers.
 Or is there a way around that?